Golden Retriever Grooming is Easier With the Proper Tools

 Natural Dog Company Snout Soother

-Slicker Brush for grooming feet.
+For grooming their little Golden Retriever paws.
 Be very careful with these brushes.
 They can break the skin, especially if your dog's coat isn't entirely dry.